PlaidCloud/docs/docs/source/plaidcloud/projects/index.rst

       *

 Description
 -----------
 Within **Analyze**, the Projects function provides a level of compartmentalization that makes controlling access and modifying privileges much easier.
 Projects are what provide the primary segregation of data in the Analyze tab.

-While Projects falls under Analyze, workflows fall under Projects meaning that Projects contain workflows.
+While Projects fall under Analyze, workflows fall under Projects meaning that Projects contain workflows.
 Workflows, simply put, perform a wide range of tasks including data transformation pipelines, data analysis, and even ETL processes.
-More information on workflows can be found under the "Workflows" tab to the left.
+More information on workflows can be found under the "Workflows" section.

 Accessing Projects